 In the short passage above du Maurier conveys a lot of information.

 - The reader learns right away that this house — and the people who live there — are not like the landscape outside.
 The house looks good from the other side but when you’re in it, not so much.
-The apparent utopia, symbolised by a single house.
+The snail under the leaf setting, symbolised by a single house.

 - The house is compared to a prison